BriefCandle/pokemon-x-mud/README.md

 # Roguelike X MUD

 # Overview
+Building RPG game mechanisms with the Pokemon gen II as the first demo.

+Basic Gameplay Mechanisms:
+- Players need to assemble a pokemon team (up to 4 members) to crawl through various dungeons where they can level up owned pokemons, catch new pokemon, get item rewards, and/or face PvP battle.
+- Battle is turn-based (if a player purposefully delays a transaction, anyone may call the default move on him, which is skip a turn) with a commit-and-reveal RNG to determine critical damage.
+- There are safe zone where PvP battle is not allowed, and players get to heal up their pokemons, re-assemble a team, and other logistics activities.

+I am picturing it to be a community-owned project:
+- Map-wise, it is up to players themselves to add on new parcels, build new maps, and set up new dungeons for other players to be crawled on.
+- Hero characters and attack move -wise, it is also up to players to make them.
+- Besides, by registering new systems on world, new features can be implemented on top of the old ones.

+Schedule:
+- About to complete smart contract this week.
+Migrate to mud v2 next week.
+And complete client-side work after that.

+# Comments on RPG
 An RPG is a game genre involving players strategically collecting and managing in-game elements (characters, equipment, skills, buffs, etc.).
 Players’ game goal is realized through "battling", in which players properly "stack" the stats of their in-game elements so as to achieve an optimized battling outcome.
 A feedback loop is then established by rewarding in-game tokens (exp, crystal, and etc.) after battling or completing other in-game activities, which can then be used to upgrade in-game elements, i.e., improving their stats.
 Therefore, an RPG concerns with two main mechanisms: 1) categorization of in-game elements, and 2) interactions among in-game elements (battling, upgrading, and etc.)

 We categorize an RPG game to have 4 essential elements: